guard0g/pushey/README.md

 pushey
 ======

-PUSHEY: an external button for your tablet or moble
+PUSHEY: an external button for your tablet or mobile

+Prototype presentation